xformerfhs/homophone/README.md

 On encryption the correct number of substitution characters is calculated for each of the source characters.
 Then each of the substitution characters is randomly assigned.
 Then each character in the clear text is replaced with a random character of its substitution list.

+BTW, it is perfectly reasonable that a character is mapped to itself.
+This makes it harder to break the encryption, not weaker.
+If a character is never mapped to itself, one could exclude cleartext words.

 The "key" for this encryption are the substitution lists for the characters.
 This key is saved in a separate file.